 For most of the past decade, TV producers have been desperate to find ‘the next Game of Thrones’, and now Amazon apparently reckons it’s found it: Lord of the Rings.

 The retail giant has reportedly spent an astonishing $250 million to secure the rights to an ongoing TV show set in Middle-earth, with a commitment to multiple seasons and the potential for a spin-off, all to air exclusively on its own Amazon Prime Video streaming platform.

 When is the Lord of the Rings TV series coming out?

-According to The Hollywood Reporter, Amazon's contract requires it to enter production within two years, which makes November 2019 the deadline for production to kick off, adding to the sense that 2020 is likely the earliest it will hit our screens.
+According to The Hollywood Reporter, Amazon's contract requires it to enter production within two years, which makes November 2019 the deadline for production to kick off, meaning 2020 is likely the earliest it will hit our screens.
 Jennifer Salke, Amazon's head of TV and film, even said that airing in 2021 "is the hope," so even 2020 might be quite optimistic at this point.

 Whenever it turns up, it'll be an exclusive to Amazon Prime Video, Amazon's rival to Netflix.
 You can get Prime Video as one of several benefits from a general Prime subscription, with other perks including free next-day shipping and Prime Music.